Dollar Store Edition of Barn Hacks

-There are many discount dollar stores all over the US - and many of them have great affordable solutions to everyday barn and horse chores.
+There are many discount dollar stores all over the US – and many of them have great affordable solutions to everyday barn supplies and horse grooming needs.
 I spent some time in my local dollar store to get inspired about how to save time and money at the barn!
-And YES - every item here was $1.00.
+Some items are more than $1, but all are inexpensive and handy to have.

 - These cool stackable storage containers.
-These two are no bigger than a microwave, but could easily store tack cleaning stuff or wash cloths.
+These two are no bigger than a microwave, but could easily store tack cleaning stuff or washcloths.
 Larger bins could store polos, boots, bell boots.
+These might also make a good tub to clean your grooming tools.

 These could also store candy.
 Lots and lots of candy.

 - These dish gloves.
 They are sticky on one side.
 Super for scrubbing buckets and feeders, especially in winter.
-The gardening gloves would be great for blister prevention and a bit of warmth when you are in a stall cleaning marathon.
+The non-sticky gardening gloves would be great for blister prevention and a bit of warmth when you are in a stall cleaning marathon.
+Anytime you have a rubbery type of material, your hands are going to stay warmer!
+For wintertime scrubbing, see if your dollar store has plain ol’ rubber kitchen gloves.

 Not practical for riding, just as riding gloves are not practical for scrubbing buckets.

 - Fake flowers!
-Great for jumps, dressage letter boxes, tack room prettiness, covering up the real plants that are no longer surviving.
+Great for jumps, dressage letterboxes, tack room prettiness, covering up the real plants that are no longer surviving.
+If decorating the barn for holidays is also your jam, dollar stores often have seasonal merchandise.
+It’s a great alternative to using live plants, which can often be toxic to horses and pets.

-- Awesome barn worthy dinner ware.
-This stuff is safe - no glass to break, and washable.
-And not so expensive that you will feel bad if the barn dog runs off with it and buries it.
+- Awesome barn-worthy dinnerware.
+This stuff is safe – no glass to break, and washable.
+You won’t feel bad if the barn dog runs off with it and buries it.
+While these affordable sets are not as fancy as fine china, they are not disposable so at least everyone’s saving the planet, one barn snack at a time.

 - Socks.
 I was surprised at the variety of socks – great to cut the toes away for your horse’s lower legs, and also good for a spare set when the wash rack attacks and you are squishy with every step.